Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues

 In this paper, we ask the following question: if we know the configuration $\Pi_{\out}$, what can we conclude about $\Pi_{\inn}$?
 We consider with regard to this question the main natural examples of translation invariant point processes on the plane, and provide a complete answer in each case.

-The (homogeneous) Poisson point process is the most canonical example of a translation-invariant point process on the plane.
-Its crucial property is that the point configurations in two disjoint measurable sets are independent of each other.
+The (homogeneous) Poisson point process is the most natural example of a translation-invariant point process on the plane.
+One of its characterising properties is that the point configurations in two disjoint measurable sets are independent of each other.
 Therefore, our question is a triviality for the Poisson process: the points outside $\D$ do not provide any information about the points inside $\D$.

-The two natural examples of translation invariant point processes in the plane that have non-trivial spatial correlations are the Ginibre ensemble and the zeroes of the planar Gaussian Analytic Function.
+The two main natural examples of translation invariant point processes in the plane that have non-trivial spatial correlations are the Ginibre ensemble and the zeroes of the planar Gaussian Analytic Function.
 We refer the reader to \cite{HKPV} for a detailed study of these ensembles.
-The Ginibre ensemble was introduced in the physics literature by Ginibre \cite{Gin} as a model based on non-Hermitian random matrices.
+The Ginibre ensemble (in the finite dimensional setting) was introduced in the physics literature by Ginibre \cite{Gin} as a model based on non-Hermitian random matrices; the infinite Ginibre ensemble is obtained as a weak limit of these finite dimensional point processes.
 Like the Poisson process, it is translation-invariant and ergodic under rigid motions of the plane.
-In fact, it is a determinantal point process with the determinantal kernel ${ \displaystyle K(z,w)=\sum_{j=0}^{\infty} \frac{(z \overline{w})^j}{j!}}$ and the background measure $e^{-|z|^2}d\mathcal{L}(z)$.
+In fact, it is a determinantal point process with the determinantal kernel ${ \displaystyle K(z,w)=\sum_{j=0}^{\infty} \frac{(z \overline{w})^j}{j!}}=e^{z \ol{w}}$ and the background measure $\frac{1}{\pi}e^{-|z|^2}\mathrm{d}\mathcal{L}(z)$.
 Here $\mathcal{L}$ denotes the Lebesgue measure on $\C$.
-Krishnapur \cite{Kr} has shown that the Ginibre ensemble is the unique determinantal point process on $\C$ that is translation invariant, has a sesqui-holomorphic kernel (i.e., the determinantal kernel is holomorphic in the first variable and anti-holomorphic in the second), and is normalized to have unit intensity.
+Krishnapur (\cite{Kr}, Theorem 3.0.5) has shown that the Ginibre ensemble is the unique determinantal point process on $\C$ that is isometry invariant, has a sesqui-holomorphic kernel (i.e., the determinantal kernel is holomorphic in the first variable and anti-holomorphic in the second), and is normalized to have unit intensity.